TurboGears/tg2docs/docs/turbogears/widgets_forms.rst

 Validating Fields
 -----------------

-ToscaWidgets2 is able to use any `FormEncode` validator for validation of both fields and forms.
-More validators are also provided inside the :mod:`tw2.core.validators` module.
+ToscaWidgets2 provides validators for both fields and forms through :mod:`tw2.core.validation`.
+Applications that install and enable the ``tgext.formencode`` extension can also use FormEncode validators.

 To start using validation we have to declare the validator for each form field.
 For example to block submission of our previous form when no title or director